- CLASS: Mammalia (Mammals)

 When a calf gets older, the mother leaves her youngster together with other calves in a "nursery."
 One of the moms stays to babysit while the others go out to eat and socialize.
 In the nursery, the calves develop physical and social skills through play.
 Under the watchful eye of the designated babysitter, the youngsters explore their surroundings throughout the day.
 The young giraffes can eat leaves at the age of four months, but continue to nurse until they are six to nine months old.

 The population of reticulated giraffes G.c. reticulata has dropped by an alarming 80 percent in just 10 years, most likely due to poaching.
 They are no match for humans with guns; giraffes are shot or snared for their meat, hide, bone marrow, and tail hair.
-The rest of the giraffe species have not become endangered for a number of reasons.
-Fortunately, Kenya is starting a giraffe conservation program for the three subspecies found there: reticulated, Uganda, and Masai giraffes G.c. tippelskirchi.
+Kenya is starting a giraffe conservation program for the three subspecies found there: reticulated, Uganda, and Masai giraffes G.c. tippelskirchi.